yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 ## Grading
 The project plan will account for 10% of your project grade, and will be graded out of 100 points.
 The grading of the project plan is further broken down as follows:

-### Introductory problem statement (10 points):
+### Introductory problem statement (15 points):
 * Receive full marks if
-  * there is a narrative consisting of 2-6 paragraphs that describes the specific problems that your project aims to solve, and provides a clear description of the feature or features you are proposing.
+  * there is a narrative consisting of 1-3 paragraphs that describes the specific problems that your project aims to solve, and provides a clear description of the feature or features you are proposing.
-  * the analysis explains the stakeholders and how value tensions were resolved when collecting the features.
+  * the analysis explains the stakeholders and how value tensions were resolved when describing the features.
 * Receive partial credit if the narrative is present, but does not describe the problems that the project aims to solve, or does not give a clear description of the feature or features you are proposing.

-### User stories, User Stories and Acceptance Criteria (55 points):
+### User Stories and Conditions of Satisfaction (45 points):

-Your user stories taken together will account for 15% of your grade on this assignment.
-Conditions of Satisfaction and Testable behaviors will account for 20% each.

-Each user story will be graded as follows:
 * Receive full marks if:
-  * The user story fits the problem statement
+  * Each user story fits the problem statement
-  * The user story satisfies the INVEST criteria for good user stories (construed quite broadly)
+  * Each user story satisfies the INVEST+E criteria for good user stories (construed quite broadly)
-  * The user story contains a priority (essential, desirable, extension).
+  * Each user story contains a priority (essential, desirable, extension).
-  * The user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature, and any important error cases
+  * Each user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature, and any important error cases
+  * Each condition of satisfaction can be turned into testable behavior.
   * Each condition of satisfaction is marked with a priority (essential, desirable, extension).
   * Each user story must include one or more conditions of satisfaction marked as essential, desirable, and extension.
-  * Each condition of satisfaction has sufficient testable behaviours
-  * Some conditions of satisfaction include considerations for value sensitive design
+  * Some user stories or conditions of satisfaction include considerations for value sensitive design

 The user stories must be numbered (1,2,3) and each the conditions of satisfaction must likewise be numbered (1.1, 1.2, 1.3) and laid out in a table for easy reference.